Phone: (215) 461-1240

 He has a wide breadth of industry knowledge in general commercial litigation matters and has extensive experience in litigating tax assessment appeal cases.
 He has litigated valuation cases for numerous taxing authorities before boards and courts at the trial and appellate levels.

-He is now applying the skills he developed in representing taxing authorities, to the many tax appeal cases he files on behalf of residential, commercial and industrial property owners seeking tax assessment reductions.
+He is now applying the skills he developed in representing taxing authorities, to the many tax appeal cases he files on behalf of commercial and industrial property owners seeking tax assessment reductions.

 Mark currently serves as the solicitor to Lower Milford Township, the Lower Milford Township Planning Commission and Marlborough Township.